fabiangreffrath/woof/README.md

 Over time, I got increasingly frustrated that the code would only compile and run on 32-bit systems and still use the meanwhile outdated SDL-1 libraries.
 This is how this project was born.

 Many additions and improvements to this source port were taken from fraggle's [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom), taking advantage of its exceptional portability, accuracy and compatibility.
+Further sources of inspiration are [PrBoom+](https://github.com/coelckers/prboom-plus), [DSDA-Doom](https://github.com/kraflab/dsda-doom) and [The Eternity Engine](https://github.com/team-eternity/eternity).

-Special thanks to @rfomin and @ceski-1 for implementing the more advanced features of this port, and @JNechaevsky and @MrALaux for helping to port back some useful features from their own source port projects!
+Special thanks to @rfomin and @ceski-1 for implementing the more advanced features of this port, and @JNechaevsky and @MrAlaux for helping to port back some useful features from their own source port projects!

 # Legalese